cosmos/sdk-tutorials/academy/ibc/ibc-tao-dev.md

 ```

-There you can find all the callbacks your application will need to implement.
-So in the `msg_serve.go` you can find in the `ChannelOpenInit`:
+Here you find all the callbacks your application needs to implement.
+For example, in the `msg_serve.go` you find the following in the `ChannelOpenInit`:

 ```go
   // Perform application logic callback